AvaShZmu/COMP1020-Music-Library-Manager/README.md

 ## Installation

-- In order to install and run the application, please make sure that you have installed Java SE 17+ in your system: https://www.oracle.com/java/technologies/
+- In order to install and run the application, please make sure that you have installed [Java SE 17+](https://www.oracle.com/java/technologies/) in your system.

 - If you are viewing this from the github repository, head towards the Github release page and install the latest version, based on your operating system (Windows or macOS).